Skip to content

 /**

-* Close running objects within the SDK
+* Close running objects in the SDK.

 */